Team-Immersive-Intelligence/ImmersiveIntelligence/src/main/resources/assets/immersiveintelligence/ie_manual/en_us/ii_warfare/light_engineer_armor.md

 |[crafting]{source:"heat_resistant_coating"}|
 The Heat Resistance Coating layer allows to swim in hot liquids which would otherwise incinerate the wearer.
-Only works when worn with reinforced boots due to overlapping protective layers and heat distribution.
+Only works when worn with reinforced boots, otherwise, it will only provide fire damage negation.

 # 10
 **Anti static Mesh**